-As the country continues to grapple with the pandemic, education has had to shift to online learning.
+As the country continues to grapple with the pandemic, education has had to shift to online learning and being connecting with students virtually.
 Since school closures at the end of the 2019-2020 school year, school-sponsored distance learning rose from 65% in March to 83% in April, and this figure is set to continue on an upward trend as the current academic year unfolds.

 Millions of students needed to adjust instantly to the new realities of distance learning.
 In one survey, teachers reported that only 60% of their students were regularly engaging in distance learning.
 They further claim that engagement continued declining through the rest of the school year.
 There are several factors that contribute to this relatively low figure: availability of online devices, access to the internet, and sudden changes in home and family arrangements.